Traditional Spoon Carving Workshop - 1 Day Intensive

 -Discuss drying techniques

--Learn sharpening techniques for knife, and hook knife
+-Learn basic sharpening techniques for knife, and hook knife

 You will learn different hold-down techniques working from either a shop bench or a spoon-mule.
-Each student will be provided with their own modern spoon-mule (and or) bench to work from.
+Each student will be provided with their own modern spoon-mule and chopping block.

 About the Instructor